nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 ### Date banner ###

+A date banner **MUST NOT** be returned for sections which do not support time frames.
+For sections and subsections which support time frames, the following date banners **MUST** be returned as applicable.

+Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section/subsection header.

 #### Applied date ranges ####

 Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.